mhallerud/multiplex_wormhole/docs/7_OptimizationProcess.md

 * T_INIT increases as MAX_DIMER increases on a logarithmic scale, allowing for higher temperatures with higher observed maximum costs (i.e., higher probability of accepting large changes) but with this effect based on the order of magnitude of MAX_DIMER.
 * The T_INIT function shifts upwards with lower MEAN_DIMER, allowing higher acceptance of "mistakes" with mean cost space.
 This allows the algorithm to accept more "risk" as the cost space includes lower-cost changes and a higher proportion of changes that will reduce cost.
 * The minimum value is near 0-2, while the maximum value is <8.
 Based on testing, values >10 resulted in increased dimer loads as the algorithm progressed.
-* Temperatures are higher for the deltaG algorithm.
-This is OK because cost changes tend to be much less variable for mean deltaG than for total dimer count, so more risk can be accepted.
+* Temperatures are lower for the deltaG algorithm.
+The costs are calculated differently, and deltaG optimization has a more convex solution space which makes runaway hill-climbing more likely.

-Users may also choose to set a fixed temperature schedule using the `T_INIT` and `T_FINAL` arguments; these will be carried into all simulated annealing cycles. `T_INIT` between 2-3 seems to work well for most problems.
+Users may also choose to set a fixed temperature schedule using the `T_INIT` and `T_FINAL` arguments; these will be carried into all simulated annealing cycles. `T_INIT` between 2-3 (or 0.2-0.3 for deltaG=True) seems to work well for most problems.

 ## Understanding the Dimer Trace Plot